-The first trailer for Black Panther: Wakanda Forever stole the show at San Diego Comic-Con in July.
-Let’s break it down.
+The initial preview for Black Panther: Wakanda Forever was the highlight of the San Diego Comic-Con event in July.
+Now, let’s analyze it in detail.

 Funeral for a king